-Name Age Position James C. Clemmer 59 President and Chief Executive Officer Stephen A. Trowbridge 49 Executive Vice President and Chief Financial Officer Chad T. Campbell 52 Senior Vice President and General Manager, Vascular Access and Oncology Scott Centea 45 Senior Vice President and General Manager, Endovascular Therapies David D. Helsel 59 Senior Vice President, Global Operations and Research and Development Laura Piccinini 53 Senior Vice President and General Manager, International
+Name Age Position James C. Clemmer 60 President and Chief Executive Officer Stephen A. Trowbridge 50 Executive Vice President and Chief Financial Officer Chad T. Campbell 53 Senior Vice President and General Manager, Global Oncology and Vascular Access Laura Piccinini 54 Senior Vice President and General Manager, Endovascular Therapies and International Warren G. Nighan 55 Senior Vice President, Global Supply Chain, Quality and Regulatory Affairs

 James C. Clemmer became our President and Chief Executive Officer (CEO) in April 2016.
 Prior to joining AngioDynamics, Mr. Clemmer served as President of the \$1.8 billion medical supplies segment at Covidien plc. where he directed the strategic and day-to-day operations for global business divisions that collectively manufactured 23 different product categories.
 In addition, he managed global manufacturing, research and development, operational excellence, business development and all other functions associated with the medical supplies business.
 Prior to his role at Covidien, Mr. Clemmer served as Group President at Kendall Healthcare (which was acquired by Tyco International in 1994), where he managed the U.S. business across five divisions and built the strategic plan for the medical supplies segment before Covidien was spun off from Tyco.
-Mr. Clemmer began his career at Sage Products, Inc. Mr. Clemmer currently serves on the Board of Directors for

-AngioDynamics and previously served on the Board of Directors for Lantheus Medical Imaging.
+Mr. Clemmer began his career at Sage Products, Inc. Mr. Clemmer currently serves on the Board of Directors for AngioDynamics and previously served on the Board of Directors for Lantheus Medical Imaging.
 Mr. Clemmer is a graduate of the Massachusetts College of Liberal Arts, where he served as interim president from August 2015 until March 2016.

 Stephen A. Trowbridge was appointed Executive Vice President and Chief Financial Officer (CFO) in February 2020, having served as Interim Chief Financial Officer since October 2019.
 Prior to his appointment as CFO, he served as the Company's Senior Vice President and General Counsel.
 He joined AngioDynamics in June 2008 as Corporate Counsel.
-In addition to serving as the Company's CFO and managing the finance functions, Mr. Trowbridge also managed the Legal function on an interim basis until January 30, 2021.
+In addition to serving as the Company's CFO and managing the finance functions, Mr. Trowbridge also manages the Legal function.
 Prior to AngioDynamics, Mr. Trowbridge served as Corporate Counsel at Philips Healthcare and Intermagnetics General Corporation.
 Mr. Trowbridge began his career with Cadwalader, Wickersham & Taft LLP in the firm's Mergers and Acquisitions and Securities Group.
 Mr. Trowbridge received a Bachelor of Science in Science and Technology Studies from Rensselaer Polytechnic Institute, a Juris Doctor from the University of Pennsylvania Law School, and a Master of Business Administration from Duke University's Fuqua School of Business.

 Chad T. Campbell joined AngioDynamics in May 2016 as the Senior Vice President and General Manager for Vascular Access.
 As of October 2021, Mr. Campbell assumed responsibility of the Oncology Global Business Unit in addition to his role of General Manager for Vascular Access.
-In his role, Mr. Campbell oversees research and development and global commercialization of the Global Business Unit's portfolio.
+In his role, Mr. Campbell oversees global commercialization of the Global Business Unit's portfolio.
 Mr. Campbell joined AngioDynamics from Medtronic where he served as the Vice President of Marketing for the Patient Care and Safety business after serving as the Vice President of Marketing for the SharpSafety business at Covidien (Medtronic).
 During his tenure at Covidien, Mr. Campbell also held roles including Director of Marketing, Area Vice President of Sales, Region Manager, Product Manager and Account Manager.
 Mr. Campbell received a Bachelor of Arts from the University of Kentucky.